Important information regarding all the legal documentation surrounding the purchase of your new home

 Help To Buy

-You could buy a Westerman home with only a 5% deposit and gain funding up to 20% of the purchase price - for a limited time this initiative is available to all buyers, not just first time buyers.Find Out More
+You could buy a Westerman home with only a 5% deposit and gain funding up to 20% of the purchase price - Please note this is only available to first time buyers, with a maximum purchase price set at £261,900 in our area.Find Out More